 With somewhat regular desk jobs (translation: less free-roaming vacation time) this past year, summer travel was more about the long weekend away and revisiting tradition.
 Some old, like time spent at the family cottage (100 years old this summer!) in Bellaire, Michigan.

 Others newer, such as the three-summers-old tradition playing castaway on Cuttyhunk Island off the coast of Cape Cod.
 This year we loaded up on groceries, wine and diapers and stayed for one whole blissful week on island.

 And, something we hope that will become a tradition, an escape to the Floating Farmhouse, in Eldred, New York, for the birthday of a dear friend.
-The meandering drive along two-lane roads trimmed with farm stands by way of New Jersey, with a jog into Pennsylvania and back over the New York state line to the Catskills, made it feel like more of an adventure than the two and a half hour journey it was.
+The meandering drive along two-lane roads trimmed with farm stands by way of New Jersey, with a jog into Pennsylvania and back over the New York state line to the Catskills, made it fell like more of an adventure than the easy two-and-a-half hour journey it was.